Seth Jones (political scientist): Biography

 Seth G. Jones is senior vice president, Harold Brown Chair, and Director of the International Security Program at the Center for Strategic and International Studies (CSIS) in Washington, D.C.
 He also teaches at Johns Hopkins University's School for Advanced International Studies and the U.S. Naval Postgraduate School.

-Jones is a Commissioner on the Afghanistan War Commission, a bipartisan commission established by the U.S. Congress to review key decisions related to U.S. military, intelligence, foreign assistance, and diplomatic involvement in Afghanistan from 2001 to 2021.
-He also served on the 9/11 Review Commission, which was formed by Congress in January 2014 to review the counterterrorism and other recommendations related to the FBI that were proposed by the original 9/11 Commission.
+Jones is a member of the Afghanistan War Commission, a bipartisan commission established by the U.S. Congress to study all aspects of the U.S. involvement in Afghanistan from 2001 to 2021.
+He also served on the 9/11 Review Commission, which was formed by Congress in January 2014 to review the counterterrorism and other recommendations related to the FBI that were proposed by the original 9/11 Commission in 2004.

 Prior to joining CSIS, Jones was the director of the International Security and Defense Policy Center at the RAND Corporation, where he worked from 2003 to 2017.
 He also served as the representative for the commander, U.S. Special Operations Command, to the Assistant Secretary of Defense for Special Operations in 2010 and 2011, and as a plans officer and advisor to the commanding general, U.S. Special Operations Forces, in Afghanistan (Combined Forces Special Operations Component Command–Afghanistan).

 From 2002-2009, he was also an adjunct professor at the Security Studies Program in the Edmund A. Walsh School of Foreign Service, Georgetown University, where he taught classes on "Counterinsurgency" and "Stability Operations."

-Jones is the author of six books: "Three Dangerous Men: Russia, China, Iran, and the Rise of Irregular Warfare" (W.W.
-Norton, 2021), "A Covert Action: Reagan, the CIA, and the Cold War Struggle in Poland" (W.W.
-Norton, 2018), "Waging Insurgent Warfare: Lessons from the Vietcong to the Islamic State" (Oxford University Press, 2016), "Hunting in the Shadows: The Pursuit of al Qa'ida since 9/11" (W.W.
-Norton, 2012), "In the Graveyard of Empires: America’s War in Afghanistan" (W.W.
-Norton, 2009), and "The Rise of European Security Cooperation" (Cambridge University Press, 2007).
-He has published articles on U.S. foreign policy and defense strategy in International Security, Foreign Policy, The National Interest, Political Science Quarterly, Security Studies, Chicago Journal of International Law, International Affairs, and Survival, as well as such newspapers and magazines as Wall Street Journal, New York Times, Newsweek, Financial Times, International Herald Tribune, and Chicago Tribune.
+Jones is the author of six books: Three Dangerous Men: Russia, China, Iran, and the Rise of Irregular Warfare (2021), A Covert Action: Reagan, the CIA, and the Cold War Struggle in Poland (2018), Waging Insurgent Warfare: Lessons from the Vietcong to the Islamic State (2016), Hunting in the Shadows: The Pursuit of al Qa'ida since 9/11 (2012), In the Graveyard of Empires: America’s War in Afghanistan (2009), and The Rise of European Security Cooperation (2007).
+He has published articles on U.S. foreign policy and defense strategy in journals such as International Security, Foreign Policy, The National Interest, Political Science Quarterly, Security Studies, Chicago Journal of International Law, International Affairs, and Survival, as well as such newspapers and magazines as The Wall Street Journal, The New York Times, Newsweek, Financial Times, International Herald Tribune, and The Chicago Tribune.

-He graduated from Bowdoin College in 1995, with High Honors in Government, Phi Beta Kappa, and Summa Cum Laude.
+Jones graduated from Bowdoin College in 1995, with High Honors in Government, Phi Beta Kappa, and Summa Cum Laude.
 He received his MA in 1999 and PhD in 2004 from the University of Chicago.